herobd/FUDGE/README.md

 * `-a gtGroups=True`: Force use of GT groupings (for DocStruct comparison)
 * `-a draw_verbosity=0-3`: Different ways of displaying the results.

+### run.py

+This will run a model on a single input image and them produce an annotated image.

+Usage: `python run.py input/image.png output.png -c path/to/checkpoint.pth`

+If running the NAF model, you'll also want to include the argument `--scale-image 0.52` to resize the image appropriately.
+If you run a detection model, add the `-d` flag (note: it won't perform non-maximal suppression when doing this).

 ## File Structure
 This code is based on based on victoresque's pytorch template.